loubnabnl/nanotron-smol-cluster/examples/trainings/README.md

 ### RedPajama
 RedPajama is available on s3 under the bucket `hf-redpajama`, a better structured version ready for tokenization is at `/fsx/loubna/data/redpajama_lines`, where data is sharded to ~100 shards tokenization doesn't OOM.
 One missing subset is the github data, the data on s3 seems corrupted, so one needs to download it and shard it separately.

 - "arxiv": 3 shards arxiv_0, arxiv_1 and arxiv_2
-- "c4-train"] 20 shards
+- "c4-train": 20 shards
-- "en_head" 30 shards (from CommonCrawl)
+- "en_head": 30 shards (from CommonCrawl)
-- "en_middle" 30 shards (from CommonCrawl)
+- "en_middle": 30 shards (from CommonCrawl)
-- "stackExchange", "book": one shard ecah
+- "stackExchange", "book": one shard each
 - "github": missing

 #### Tokenize RedPajama
-To run tokenization on each shard you can use:
+To run tokenization on each shard you can use (check `tokenize_redpajama.slurm`):
 ````
 # add github, book and stackexchange
 OUT_PATH=/fsx/loubna/data/redpajama_tokenized